See all RocketBlocks posts

 Understanding BCG Platinion's mission

-Second, Platinion is squarely focused on helping the client's core business.
-While other BCG units help spin up new initiatives or business lines, Platinion is designed to accelerate and improve the core business with better technology.
+Second, BCG Platinion is squarely focused on helping the client's core business.
+While other BCG units (like BCG X) might help spin up new initiatives or business lines, BCG Platinion is designed to accelerate and improve the core business with better technology.

 What type of client hires BCG Platinion?

-The answer is pretty straight-forward: any business that recognizes that modern technology could help accelerate their business but either doesn't have the internal capabilities or doesn't want to develop the capabilities to build software.
+The answer is pretty straightforward: any business that recognizes that modern technology could help accelerate their business but either doesn't have the internal capabilities or doesn't want to develop the capabilities to plan and execute a complex IT transformation.

 For many technology companies (e.g., Google, Amazon) or younger technology enabled companies (e.g., Airbnb), this need likely isn't an issue.
-However, companies with deep benches of technology and engineering talent that build all their own technology are a small minority of the overall landscape - BCG Platinion can help any company build first-class technology.
+However, companies with deep benches of technology and engineering talent that build all their own technology are a small minority of the overall landscape.
+BCG Platinion can help any company build first-class technology capabilities.

 Example BCG Platinion project